-You must have a current passport that will remain valid for six months after your planned date of departure from the U.S. Your passport must include English translations of all names that appear in your native language.
+You must have a current passport that will remain valid for one year from the date of interview after your planned date of departure from the U.S. Your passport must include English translations of all names that appear in your native language.

 Note: The U.S. Embassy cannot accept the Sudanese electronic passports which DO NOT include translations of all names appearing in Arabic.
 The old passport is acceptable as long as the names match in both Arabic and English.

 Everyone is required to submit a photo that meets our photo requirements.
 The key requirement is that the photograph clearly identifies the applicant.
 The photo must be 5 x 5 cm with a plain white background.
 Click here for detailed information on our photo requirements.
 You MUST bring the photo when you come to the embassy for the interview.

 Step 4: Complete the CEAC online visa application form